-The following works of nonfiction are new at the main Allen County Public Library downtown.
+The following works of Hispanic nonfiction are newly available through the Allen County Public Library.